 This is the piece of material that opens and closes to allow the light to reach the sensor.
 A fast shutter speed is best for sharp images but a slow shutter speed can emphasize speed or movement.

 This typically is a setting that is manipulated per the type of lighting one is shooting in.
-Sun, cloudy, flash and florescent lighting are common white balance settings.
-Many professional digital cameras allow for fine tuning and custom white balance settings.
+Sun, cloudy, flash, and fluorescent lighting are common white balance settings.
+Many professional digital cameras allow for fine-tuning and custom white balance settings.
 The automatic white balance on new cameras is typically fairly accurate.
 Many photographers prefer the effects of a certain white balance setting regardless of the light they are shooting in.

-Term used for on or off camera flash units.
+The term is used for on or off-camera flash units.

-The electronic coupling on top of the camera connect flash or flash cords.
+The electronic coupling on top of the camera connects the flash or flash cords.

 Lens terms and designations:

-APO - Apochromatic, glass is typical, considered to be better displaying accurate colors.
-APO glass is also typically more expensive then standard glass lenses.
+APO – Apochromatic, glass is typical, and considered to be better at displaying accurate colors.
+APO glass is also typically more expensive than standard glass lenses.

-MF - Manual focus lenses much be focused by hand, usual, by timing part of the lens barrel.
+MF – Manual focus lenses much be focused by hand, usually, by timing part of the lens barrel.

-IF - Internal focus, this means the lens barrel will not rotate while focusing.
-IF is especially important when using filters such as a polarize.
+IF – Internal focus, this means the lens barrel will not rotate while focusing.
+IF is especially important when using filters such as polarizing.